porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## type="search"

 Inputs with `type="search"` receive a decorative search icon when used outside a form.
-Within a form, a submit buttons becomes visible.
+Within a form, a submit button becomes visible.
 If the input contains a value, a clear button shows up.

 <Playground :markup="typeSearch" :config="config"></Playground>

 ## type="search" with locate action

-Inputs with `type="search"` that also have the `actionIcon="locate"` property, always show an action button, no matter if used within or outside a form.
+Inputs with `type="search"` that also have the `actionIcon="locate"` property always show an action button, no matter if used within or outside a form.

 <Playground :markup="typeSearchWithLocateAction" :config="config"></Playground>